MLOps

 Alerting should be set up across these metrics to catch issues before they become critical.

 ML models are trained on data available at a certain point in time.
-Data drift or concept drift (see How often do you deploy a model?) can affect the performance of the model.
+Data drift or concept drift (see ?) can affect the performance of the model.
 So it’s important to monitor the live output of your models to ensure they are still accurate against new data as it arrives.
 This monitoring can drive when to retrain your models, and dashboards can give additional insight into seasonal events or data skew.

 • Precision/Recall/F1 Score.